 This tutorial is describing how to quickly set up jsreport server on Microsoft Azure linux app service and start creating pdf or excel reports in no time.
-Please note you can also run jsreport on azure VMs or in cloud service, but the default app service running on windows doesn't support pdf rendering and you need to follow this tutorial and set up the linux app service instead.

 The first you need to open azure portal and create the linux app service.

 The next you have to switch the app service container to docker hub and pick up the image from the jsreport docker hub repository.
 Lets pick